jonnymind/SIRPAS/Books/Base_System.md

 Damage is measured in **DP**, and is accounted as the established by the __injury__ rule.

-The damage delivered by a successful attack (or defence) is specified in the skill description under the _base damage_ voice; usually, it's computed adding the success margin of the contest to some attribute based modifier.
+The damage delivered by a successful attack (or defense) is specified in the skill description under the _base damage_ voice; usually, it's computed adding the success margin of the contest to some attribute based modifier.